-See NuVeda Operating Agreement, Ex.
-3, p.
+See NuVeda Operating Agreement, p.
 18.

 The First Claim for Relief includes a claim for relief by Terry against all Defendants for Declaratory Relief that (i) the Terry Purchase Agreement is null and void resulting from a fraud in the inducement and for a complete failure of consideration, (ii) the Terry Interest was never transferred to BCP 7 or any other entity, (iii) Plaintiff Terry is the sole and only owner of the Terry Interest.
-In addition to being against NuVeda and its members, it is also against Padgett and BCP 7.
+In addition to being against the NuVeda Defendants, it is also against Padgett and BCP 7.
 As a result, it is not solely among the Members of NuVeda and by its express terms, the dispute resolution clause in the NuVeda Operating Agreement requiring mediation and/or arbitration does not apply to this claim for relief.
-Thus, Terry's claims, specifically including his claim for declaratory relief, are properly before this Court.
+Thus, Terry's claims, specifically including his claim for declaratory relief, are properly before the district court.